 What is Nia?

-Nia is a powerful, exciting mix of martial arts, dance, yoga and healing therapies.
-Nia is a form of training that focuses on body, mind and soul in equal parts, thus offering opportunities for personal development.
-Nia is not a fixed pattern of moves - Nia is a journey.
+Nia is a powerful, exciting blend of elements from martial arts, dance, yoga and healing therapies.
+A form of training that focuses on body, mind and soul in equal measure, it offers opportunities for personal development.
+Nia is not a rigid movement prescription – it is a journey!

 Is Nia more fitness or wellness?

-Both, because Nia is holistic, combining moves, theories and philosophies from eastern and western cultures.
-The explosive power of traditional martial arts such as aikido and taekwondo; the flow and concentration of tai chi; the spontaneity of modern and ethnic dances; the dynamism of yoga and the healing approach of bodily therapies.
-This diversity makes it possible for Nia to be both sweat-inducing fitness and pure relaxation.
+Both, because Nia is a holistic practice.
+Nia combines movement, theories and philosophies from eastern and western cultures: the explosive power of traditional martial arts such as aikido and taekwondo; the flow and concentration of tai chi; the spontaneity of different types of dance; the dynamics of yoga and the healing approaches of body therapies.
+This variety makes it possible for Nia to be both sweat-inducing fitness and pure relaxation.

-Thanks to its varied forms of movement Nia is a sure way to achieve more strength, flexibility, balance, attractiveness and relaxation.
-It results in better posture and is an excellent cardio-training.
+Thanks to its varied forms of movement Nia is a sure way to achieve more strength, flexibility, balance, and relaxation, and to look good as a result.
+It improves posture and is an excellent cardio workout.

-Nia classes can be adjusted to meet the participants’ level of training, age and interests.
-This means that Nia is suitable for all age groups and, independent of the individual’s level of training, is an experience for all.
-No prior knowledge is required!
+Nia classes can be adjusted to meet the levels of training, age and interests of participants.
+This means that Nia is suitable for all age groups and, independent of fitness or training level, each class is an experience for everyone.
+No prior knowledge or experience necessary!

 Is it also competitive?

-Nia is not about performance but primarily about learning to know and understand our own bodies; to experience our potential and to provide ourselves with a means of expression.
-Perception, feeling, letting go and letting ourselves be inspired and moved by a wide range of music styles – that’s what Nia can give you….
+Nia is not about performance.
+It’s about getting to know and understand your own body; it’s about experiencing your potential, and providing yourself with a means of expression.
+Sensing, feeling, letting go and letting yourself be inspired and moved by a wide range of music styles – that’s what you’ll experience in Nia …

-Martial arts are an integral element of Nia.
-When Nia founders Debbie and Carlos Rosas discovered tai chi as a form of movement for their training they identified a key fact – you can only really experience your body when you’re barefoot, since 7 000 nerves end in each foot and their feedback is key to our motor coordination.
+Martial arts were essential to the development of Nia.
+When Nia founders Debbie and Carlos Rosas explored tai chi, they realised something key: your overall felt sense of your body can only be fully experienced barefoot; there are 7 000 nerves that end in each foot and their feedback is an integral part of our motor coordination.

-Nia is perfect for anyone who wants to learn more about themselves and get back to their roots.
+As a holistic practice, Nia is for anyone interested in self-discovery.
 All the moves can be done at varying degrees of difficulty.
-This means that anyone who can walk to my lessons can also join in!
+This means that anyone capable of walking to classes can also join in!

-Simply come along to one of my lessons.
-All you need are comfortable clothes.
-A session lasts between 60 to 90 minutes and includes an intensive warm-up; lots of dance and a “daily focus”.
-A little dedication is the most important thing.
-If you like music then Nia is definitely right for you!
+Just come along to one of my classes.
+All you need is comfortable clothing.
+A session lasts between 60 and 90 minutes and includes a thorough warm-up and a whole lot of dance, all with a ‘daily focus’.
+A little enthusiasm is the most important thing.
+If you like music then Nia is definitely for you!

 What can I do if there are no Nia classes in my area?

-If you have the time and inclination you can also take part in a Nia Intensive Training, a seven-day Nia training course, as an absolute beginner.
-This so-called “White Belt”, the first level of Nia education, is open to all.
-Participants whose first experience of Nia is a week-long course are often inspired and wowed afterwards – and carry on!
+If you are drawn to the practice and have the time, you can actually take part in a Nia Training Intensive as an absolute beginner.
+This seven-day training course (the Nia ‘White Belt’) is the first level of Nia education, and is open to anyone.
+Participants whose first experience comes in the form of this week-long course are often inspired and wowed by Nia – and stay that way!